Write Requests

 - Granular PMS functionality — Not all functionality is permitted by every PMS.
 For example, some PMSs allow you to update a

-field on the residents model, but some do not.
+notesfield on the residents model, but some do not.
 This could impact your development plans, so it is important to know what is and is not possible with each PMS.
 Our private docs detail which fields are and are not available for each PMS. - High Level PMS functionality — In addition to granular functionality, we also provide a high level overview of the functionality available for each PMS.
 For example, some PMSs allow you to create (

-, while many do not.
+POST) a newunit, while many do not.
 Propexo’s private docs will inform you when certain high level functionality is not permitted by a PMS API.

 - Granular PMS functionality — Not all functionality is permitted by every PMS.
 For example, some PMSs allow you to update a